zamicol/zamicol.com/pages/sayings.md

-# Hypothesis Information Razor (Ocam's Razor is wrong)
-The best hypothesis is the hypothesis with the least information, not the "simplest explanation", which is poorly definable.

-For example, tightly assuming a correlation is more information than assuming an unknown correlation.
-Since assuming an unknown correlation is less information, it is the better hypothesis ceteris paribus.
-However, tightly assuming a correlation is widely considered the "simplest" explanation.

 # Quantum
 - Bit is the quantum of information.
 - Thread is the quantum of fabric.
 - Word is the quantum of language.
+- Word is a quantum of sentence.
 - Letter is the quantum of word.
 - Idea is the quantum of thought.
 - Gene is the quantum of genetics.
 - Meme is the quantum of culture.
 - Action is the quantum of state change.
-- State change is the quantum of time.
+- Action is the quantum of time.
 - A coze is the quantum of authentication.

 # Computer Science Words
 - Computerware, (computware)